galsci/galsci.github.io/_posts/2025-09-24-pysm-methods-apj-publication.md

 ![Small-scale Galactic emission realizations from the PySM methods paper](/assets/img/pysm-methods-figure.jpg)

 The *Astrophysical Journal* formally published our paper, [*Full-sky Models of Galactic Microwave Emission and Polarization at Sub-arcminute Scales for the Python Sky Model*](https://iopscience.iop.org/article/10.3847/1538-4357/adf212), on **September 12, 2025**.
-We are sharing this update now that the issue is out, following up on the [March note about the arXiv submission](https://www.zonca.dev/posts/2025-03-03-paper-pysm-models).
-This work represents the efforts of the entire Pan Experiment Galactic Science Group.
+We are sharing this update now that the issue is out, and this work represents the efforts of the entire Pan Experiment Galactic Science Group.

 You can still read the open-access version on [arXiv:2502.20452](https://arxiv.org/abs/2502.20452), and the latest software documentation lives at the [PySM3 docs](https://pysm3.readthedocs.io/).